Zukkari/maven-template/readme.md

 Writing a pom.xml from scratch is not a job for a sane person.
 Usually it is put together by copy-pasting stuff from stack overflow or an existing project.

-Each project has "maven coordinates", which is a combination of a groupId (company name, usually the reversed domain name), a artifactId (project name) and a version (-SNAPSHOT suffix is used to mark non-release versions).
+Each project has "maven coordinates", which is a combination of a groupId (company name, usually the reversed domain name), an artifactId (project name) and a version (-SNAPSHOT suffix is used to mark non-release versions).
 Maven coordinates are also used to reference dependencies.

 Many public packages are available from Maven Central.